Timothy-src/learn/readme.txt

-Yayaman ako not now, not today
+Yayaman ako not now, not today hahahaha